 T. +353 (0)87 2048497

-Click here for a short YouTube video presented by John Gerard Acton, candidate for the Galway diocese.
+Click here for a short YouTube video presented by John Gerard Acton, who will be ordained soon for the Galway diocese.

 "There is nothing more beautiful than to know Christ and to tell others of our friendship with him.
 It is a service to joy, to God’s joy which longs to break into the world.''